-If you’re hiking in the Smoky Mountains then it is worth considering staying at some of the high quality motels.
+If you’re hiking in the Smoky Mountains then it is worth considering staying at some of the high quality motels or rooms.
 This will give you the luxuries of modern life while still surviving on your own wits!

 This is a great option if you are hiking and looking to enjoy the attractions in the area; you can do both and feel like you’re having a real adventure!

 Take Your RV

 There are some places in the Smoky Mountains that you simply won’t be able to reach with a vehicle; especially one as big as an RV.